 - Choose broiled or baked rather than fried foods.

-- Limit sweets, sugar, and fat.
+- Limit sweets, sugar, saturated fat and trans fats.

 Do Not Crash and Burn

 DO NOT go on a crash diet (not eating enough) or a fad diet (popular diets that limit certain types of foods and nutrients).
-They will probably make you drop pounds at first.
-But those first few pounds you lose are fluid and will come back.
+They will probably make you drop pounds at first, but those first few pounds you lose are fluid and will come back.

 Other pounds you lose on a crash diet may be muscle instead of fat.
 You will gain back any fat you lose on a crash diet once you return to normal eating.

-You may not be able to return to your exact pre-pregnancy weight or shape.
+You may not be able to return to your exact pre-pregnancy shape.
 For many women, pregnancy causes lasting changes in the body.
 You may have a softer belly, wider hips, and a larger waistline.
 Make your goals about your new body realistic.

 A healthy diet combined with regular exercise is the best way to shed the pounds.
 Exercise will help you lose fat instead of muscle.